arjanjohan/scaffold-move/README.md

 yarn deploy
 ```

 This command deploys the move modules to the selected network.
 The modules are located in `packages/move/sources` and can be modified to suit your needs.
-The `yarn deploy` command uses `movement aptos move publish` to publish the modules to the network.
+The `yarn deploy` command uses `aptos move publish` to publish the modules to the network.
 After this is executes the script located in `scripts/loadContracts.js` to make the new modules available in the nextjs frontend.

 5. On a third terminal, start your NextJS app: